 What Is It?

 Secondary medical insurance is designed to reduce your out of pocket cost that you pay when you have your primary benefits in place.
-For example, if you have a group health care plan through your employer, you pay for a private individual or family policy through an insurance company, or you have become eligible for Medicare, then you have primary coverage.
+For example, if you have a group policy through your employer, you pay for a private individual or family policy through an insurance company, or you have become eligible for Medicare, then you have primary coverage.
 COBRA and HIPAA policies are also considered to be your main benefits.
 Of course, there are no deductible medical plans that are available.

 How Much Will It Pay?

-If you wanted to cover ALL of your out of pocket expenses, which would include any copays, coinsurance or deductibles on your medical coverage, you would essentially have no healthcare costs other than the premiums on your primary and secondary plans.
+If you wanted to cover ALL of your out of pocket expenses, which would include any copays, coinsurance or deductibles on your medical coverage, you would have no healthcare costs other than the premiums on your primary and secondary plans.
 So, if you were paying $500 per month in premiums, that would represent your entire expenditure, regardless of whether you had a healthy year with few claims or a claim-filled year.

 You can purchase a supplementary policy that will cover 100% of any medical expense you have (other than your health insurance premium and its benefits).
 However, when you compare the cost of that type of plan to an option that just pays 90% (or 80%), you may be over-spending, especially if you stay relatively healthy.
 And the extra money you spend could be quite substantial.
 AFLAC plans often act as non-primary coverage.